b3lial/openai-mail-analyzer/README.md

 Christian invites Peter to his birthday party on November 2nd at 19:00 in Cologne.
 Peter accepts the invitation and expresses his excitement to celebrate with Christian.
 Both are looking forward to a fun-filled evening and creating lasting memories.
 ```
-In case of problems or bug, take a look at the `analyzer.log` file
+In case of problems or bugs, take a look at the `analyzer.log` file

 ## ToDos
 At the moment, `process_mail()` tries to strip each mail in a thread with a very primitive algorithm.
 We should use OpenAI for this task